GoogleChrome/web.dev/src/pattern-library/patterns/tables/tables.md

-Use the markup below to create a table.
-Do _not_ use Markdown syntax;
-it doesn't include the wrapper element needed to ensure correct whitespace around the table.
+Use HTML markup for tables.
+Do _not_ use Markdown syntax.
+It is also recommended that you use the `table-wrapper` and `scrollbar` classes to provide a good user experience for smaller viewports.

-If you want content in `<td>` elements to be vertically aligned to the top of the cell, add the `w-table--top-align` class to the `<table>` element.
+If you want content in `<td>` elements to be vertically aligned to the top of the cell, add the `[data-align="top"]` [exception] (https://cube.fyi/exception) to the `.table-wrapper` element.
+You can also add `[data-align="baseline"]` for baseline alignment.
+The default alignment is center and bottom alignment isn’t available because it provides a poor reading experience.

-Tables scroll when their width is larger than that of the content column.